vaginessa/dns-wiki/FAQ.md

 <a name="FAQ49"></a>
 ##### (49) How can my script survive an system wipe?

 > This is a little bit harder but not impossible.
-It's almost the same procesdure as mentioned in FAQ48 except the dir you need to place the file in; /data/local/userinit.d/ (if not present just create it - root:root -rwxr-xr-x bzw.
+It's almost the same procedure as mentioned in FAQ48 except the dir you need to place the file in; /data/local/userinit.d/ (if not present just create it - root:root -rwxr-xr-x bzw.
 755) Now place your script in there.
 To restore other script just put it under /data/local/.

 ````
 #!/system/bin/sh